-- SAT score of 1000 or above achieved within five years of the date of application to Concorde. - ACT score of 19 or above achieved within five years of the date of application to Concorde. - Official proof of successfully passing the Wonderlic SLE within the last two years at the current required score.
+- SAT score of 1000 or above achieved within five years of the date of application to Concorde. - ACT score of 19 or above achieved within five years of the date of application to Concorde. - Official proof of successfully passing the Wonderlic SLE within the last two years at the current required score. - All core applicants and reentry students are exempt from Wonderlic SLE testing if they can provide a copy or unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.

-The HESI A requirement may be waived:
+The HESI A2 requirement may be waived:

-- The student is applying to a program for which the HESI A is not required for waitlist rankings. - The student provides official proof of earning an Associate's or higher degree that was taught in the English language.
-Applicants with an approved HESI A waiver must still take the Wonderlic SLE and meet the minimum score. - The applicant achieves a Wonderlic SLE score of 20 or higher for Respiratory Therapy; or 21 or higher for Physical Therapist Assistant.
+- The student is applying to a program for which the HESI A2 is not required for waitlist rankings. - The student provides a copy or unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.
+Applicants with an approved HESI A2 waiver must still take the Wonderlic SLE and meet the minimum score. - The applicant achieves a Wonderlic SLE score of 20 or higher for Respiratory Therapy; or 21 or higher for Physical Therapist Assistant.

-Candidates must meet the minimum overall HESI A assessment score listed above.
+Candidates must meet the minimum overall HESI A2 assessment score listed above.
 In addition, candidates must meet the minimum assessment score on each of the three individual sections of the assessment.
-The minimum assessment score for each section is 10 points lower than the required HESI A overall score listed above.
+The minimum assessment score for each section is 10 points lower than the required HESI A2 overall score listed above.